HaraldBregu/WorldBeers/README.md

 ## How to extend features

 The app is structured in a way to be scaled vertically.
-Each model created should be conform to Drink protocol:
+Each model created should be conformed to Drink protocol:

 ```swift